 The first step even before threat modeling the application is to have built your security requirements, which I laid out in my previous blog post that you can read here.
 These requirements are what you will be referencing during your threat model.

 Second, you need full access to the application’s documentation, diagrams, code base, and its development team for questions and answers.
-Understandably having access to all of this is not always feasible (in a grey or black box scenario).
-However in a professional or corporate environment, this type of white box access is necessary to do any security review thoroughly.
+Understandably having access to all of this is not always feasible (in a partial or closed box scenario).
+However in a professional or corporate environment, this type of open box access is necessary to do any security review thoroughly.

 Another nice to have are user stories.
 There is where the development team, as part of their documentation, have laid out the various use cases of the actors and services that will be interacting with the application.
 This allows you as the threat modeler to create “abuser stories.”
 This is essentially where you turn the user stories on their head and re-describe it from the attacker’s perspective.
 So a user story may state the following: “The user logs into the application to change their email address.”
 The related abuser story would then be, “The attacker logs into the application and changes the email address of another user,” or “The unauthenticated attacker is able to access change email functionality.”
 This is an example like that of attack trees but in reverse order.

 Tips and tricks based on the types of issues